 In telemedicine, staying on top of the quality of service is vital to ensure reliable and predictable communications even in emergency cases.
 Continuous monitoring of critical parameters helps gain a real-time view of user experience and proactively pinpoint any performance issues before they ruin QoE for patients.

-Implementing continuous QoS monitoring as part of your telemedicine video conferencing solution allows you to keep in check the following parameters:
+Implementing continuous QoS monitoring as part of your WebRTC application development project allows you to keep in check the following parameters:

 To maintain reliable performance of your video conferencing solution, you can set thresholds for any metric to receive alerts when quality is degrading.
 These alerts can trigger automatic diagnostic tests to find the root cause and fix the issue.